PMI’s PMP certification underwent a major change in 2021.

 MBI is the smallest amount (increment) of value that can be added to a product or service that benefits the business.

 - Minimum: the smallest amount of value that can be achieved.
 Focusing on a minimum accelerates the realization of value and facilitates the management of work (time, cost …).

 The MBI provides a common guideline and direction within all of the company’s teams.
-Definition, implementation and commissioning work is focused on delivering a high added value increment.
+Definition, implementation, and commissioning work are focused on delivering a high added value increment.
 It thus makes it possible to sequence the list of jobs based on the realization of value as the basic criterion.

 The use of an MVP is therefore justified in the case of the discovery of certain elements of value and in a context of innovation (new customers, new products, and concepts).
 Whereas the MBI is used in the case where the customers or the product already exist and one wishes to improve the existing offer.